natalieagus/50002/docs/Software/i_betacpudiagnostics.md

 ## Fault Detection and Diagnostics

 In the realm of computer engineering, particularly when dealing with the intricacies of CPU hardware, the process of detecting and isolating faults within the CPU datapath is a **critical** task.
-For instance, if the `RA2SEL` mux is **faulty**, then any `ST` instructions will be affected.
+For instance, if the `RA2SEL` MUX is **faulty**, then any `ST` instructions will be affected.

 Our objective is to create straightforward test programs specifically designed to identify particular faults.
 These programs are essential and should be capable of altering the state of the CPU and/or Memory in a distinct manner if such faults are present.
 Prior to initiating this process, it's crucial to have a clear understanding and reference of the control logic signals: